 The importance of SSL certificate for your website

-SSL certificate has a huge impact on your website for many reasons.
-SSL encrypted sites can boost users' experience.
+SSL certificate has a significant impact on your website for many reasons.
+SSL-encrypted sites can boost users' experience.
 It also helps your website to make search engine friendly.

 What is an SSL certificate?

 SSL stands for Secure Sockets Layer.
 An SSL certificate is an encryption system that is a digital authenticity of a website.
 It creates an encrypted link between a web server and a web browser.
 It makes internet connections secure and prevents criminals from using data transferred between two systems.
-This data includes potentially sensitive information such as personal details, credit card numbers, transaction data, and so on.
-SSL encrypted sites show a lock icon next to the domain name on the address bar.
+This data includes potentially sensitive information such as personal details, credit card numbers, transaction data, etc. SSL-encrypted sites show a lock icon next to the domain name on the address bar.

 How do SSL certificates work?